syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Bou Yu.md

 ### [Sept.25.2017] Completed Data extraction script
 * Completed Data extraction script

+___

+### [Sept.18.2017] - Sept.24.2017] Core Values
+* See the whole
+  * Each member works on respective parts
+  * Keep work on schedule for timely delivery

+* Communication
+  * Met with the whole group to see what needs to be done and what people are interested in doing
+  * Talked with team member about data format and how to make it easier to import

+* Decide as late as possible
+  * Every team member works on a prototype of the different functionalities and we will be able to decide on functionalities best suite our need

 ### [Sept.24.2017] Data extraction script
 * Worked on the script